mmkulmala/my-cv/README.md

 npm install jsonresume-<choose-the-name-you-want>
 ```

-You have to pick a name of theme to put in the ==<choose-the-name-you-want>== placeholder.
+You have to pick a name of theme to put in the `<choose-the-name-you-want>`  placeholder.

 4. Now you can get your image to go with your resume if you like.

 To get your github account id do [this](https://www.storylane.io/tutorials/how-to-find-github-id)

-Now copy the id from last instruction link to ==<YOUR_GITHUB_ACOUUNT_ID>== link below:
+Now copy the id from last instruction link to `<YOUR_GITHUB_ACOUUNT_ID>` link below:
 ```
 "image": "https://avatars.githubusercontent.com/u/<YOUR_GITHUB_ACOUUNT_ID>?v=4",
 ```

-Then copy that into your resume.json, in place of =="image":==.
+Then copy that into your resume.json, in place of `"image":` block in `resume.json`.
 That goes and gets your image from github and adds to your resume.
 Note that some themes are broken and image might not work, but I'll show how to test them out later on ;).

 5. As all the preparations are done, we can finally got down to create some resumes!